Svetlana Malakhova Automatic translate

 Mikhail Vesensky

-- "Sleeping Eros" von Michelangelo
+- "Sleeping Eros" by Michelangelo

 - Japanese engravings of the 18th-19th centuries in the Nizhny Novgorod Art Museum